 So to get the best out of the hosta in terms of size, shape and the glossy sheen to the luxuriant leaves a fertilizer is necessary, particularly with the larger cultivars.

 Whilst hostas are relatively heavy feeders demanding Nitrogen (N) Phosphorous (P) and Potassium (K), they are not fussy.
-A general balanced plant fertilizer is perfect for replenishing these nutrients along with the trace elements that contribute to the health of hostas.
+A generally balanced plant fertilizer is perfect for replenishing these nutrients along with the trace elements that contribute to the health of hostas.

-Do not apply any fertilizer after August as it will stimulate new growth at a time the hostas is preparing for winter dormancy.
+Do not apply any fertilizer after August as it will stimulate new growth at a time when the hostas is preparing for winter dormancy.

 Removing Pine Roots when Planting Hostas